jkroepke/openvpn-auth-oauth2/pkg/plugin/README.md

 The plugin has some security issues and is not recommended for production use:

 - The plugin exposes an HTTP server that listens on all interfaces.
 This is a security risk, because it exposes the OpenVPN server to the public.
-If there is an security breach in the plugin, an attacker could gain access to the all sensitive data where the OpenVPN server has access to.
+If there is a security breach in the plugin, an attacker could gain access to the all sensitive data where the OpenVPN server has access to.